Uncoupled Bandit Learning towards Rationalizability: Benchmarks, Barriers, and Algorithms: Formal Barriers of Multi-Agent Learning towards Rationalizability

-This section presents the intrinsic barriers to multi-agent learning for the iterative elimination of dominated actions.
-Surprisingly, we show that even for dominance solvable games under full information feedback, standard bandit learning algorithms will necessarily take \emph{exponentially} many rounds to converge to the unique NE.
-This barrier is already significant even in two-player games.
-Therefore, for ease of presentation, we shall focus on two-player games with a finite action set $[K]$ and refer to the row player as agent $A$, column player $B$, and use indices $i,j \in [1,2,\cdots, K]$ to denote their pure actions.
+Perhaps surprisingly, we show that even for dominance solvable games under full information feedback, standard bandit learning algorithms will necessarily take \emph{exponentially} many rounds to eliminate all dominated actions.
+Since this barrier is already significant in two-player games, in this section we shall focus on the two-player case with a finite action set $[K]$.
+We refer to the row player as agent $A$, column player $B$, and use indices $i,j \in [K]$ to denote their pure actions.